Skip to main content

 Pain in the bottom of the foot

 Pain in the bottom of your foot (ball, arch or sole) will often get better in a few weeks.
-See your GP if it does not improve.

-If you see your GP, they'll usually suggest trying these things:
+Your GP will usually suggest trying these things:

 Do